Tezepelumab-ekko (Tezspire)

 Aetna considers tezepelumab-ekko (Tezspire) medically necessary for treatment of severe asthma when criteria are met:

-1. For members 12 years of age or older who have previously received a biologic drug (e.g., Dupixent, Nucala) indicated for asthma; or
+1. For members 12 years of age or older who have previously received a biologic drug (e.g., Dupixent, Nucala) indicated for asthma in the past year; or

 2. For treatment of severe asthma when all of the following criteria are met: